wttech/CQ-Unix-Toolkit/README.md

   packages
 * Maintenance tasks: consistency checks, TarPM compaction and index merge, DataStore garbage collection
+* Clear/invalidate dispatcher cache for subtree specified by /statfilelevel
 * Active workflow instances list
 * Display OSGI bundles list and start/stop specified bundles

 Each action is wrapped in separate stand-alone script with additional usage output that allows to perform these tasks easily.

+The toolkit aims at use only the basic built-in commands for typical UNIX system to avoid installing any 3rd party custom dependency which is often not possible or prohibited whilst still providing nearly all functionalities for different operating systems and different shell flavours like csh/ksh/bash/ dash etc.

 Basically almost every tool requires authorized connection to CQ instance which is performed by toolkit using three basic options: